DataEdd/Bot_demo/README.md

 ## How we built it

 Designed the app on figma.
-Implemented frontend using swiftui.
-Cerebas for AI.
+Implemented frontend using swiftui. .
 Regression model.
-Letta framework to build complex agent + API call.
+OpenAi/Gemini framework to build complex agent for user-facing side and Cerebas AI to contact insurers and providers and auto-fill online intake forms when possible.

 ## Challenges we ran into